Short-Term Rental vs Long-Term Rental Tax Rules

 Frequently Asked Questions

-Yes, if the rental qualifies as a short-term rental and the owner materially participates, losses can offset W-2 or business income.
+Yes.
+If the rental qualifies as a short-term rental and you materially participate, the losses can be treated as non-passive and used to offset W-2 or business income, potentially reducing your current tax bill.